blair-cannon/tic-tac-toe/pseudocode.md

     * for board container: waiting for / counting clicks
 - textContent for tiles ?

 CONTROLLER:::::::
-- display x or o after click:
+- display x or o after click of tile#:
     IF this.player = player1
         THEN display x on click
             AND update model: this.m.setTile#
             AND turn off event listener for tile#
     ELSE IF this.player = player2
         THEN display o on click
             AND update model: this.m.setTile#
             AND turn off event listener for tile#

 - check for a win
     1. IF boardClicks >= 5